christopheradnel414/CQSIGN/README.md

 # Executing Benchmarks

 ## Preparing Dataset
 In this work, we are using 3 main datasets ([PPI](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.PPI.html), [MedMNIST Organ-C](https://medmnist.com/), and [MedMNIST Organ-S](https://medmnist.com/)).
-PPI dataset will be automatically downloaded from the installed torch-geometric module when we run the benchmarks, while Organ-C & S datasets are included in this github repository.
+PPI dataset will automatically downloaded from the installed torch-geometric module when we run the benchmarks, while Organ-C & S datasets are included in this github repository.
 However, since Organ-C & S are originally an image dataset, we included a pre-processing script to convert the image to graph based on their vectorized pixel intensities and between sample cosine similarity.
 Before initial run of the code, user needs to run the Organ pre-processing script as follows:
 ```
 ./generate_organ.sh
 ```